18 Supermarket Foods That’ll Help You Lose 10 Pounds This Month

 Dehydrated fruit has no added sugar

 Freeze-dried fruit is great for all the same reasons as the dried variety—it lasts longer and is more durable than fresh—but unlike dried fruit, it generally has no added sugar, says Blatner.
 Freeze-dried fruit makes a great snack or addition to trail mix or cereal.
 Blatner even has a client who spikes her bottled water with a few pieces.
 Be sure to check out these other weight-loss foods to help you lose weight fast.

 Popcorn has filling fiber

-This supersnack is a whole grain, which makes it a naturally a good source of fiber that can help fill you up and keep you full, says Zeitlin.
-Research has found that it’s more satisfying a snack than potato chips.
-And because it’s a high-volume food, you get a lot per serving—three cups, in fact.
+This super snack is a whole grain, which makes it a naturally a good source of fiber that can help fill you up and keep you full, says Zeitlin.
+Research from 2012 published in Nutrition Journal suggests that popcorn is a more satisfying snack than potato chips.
 Stick to air-popped varieties to avoid extra sugar and fat.
 Zeitlin likes Quinn Brand for their microwave-safe bags and natural flavors like white cheddar and Vermont maple kettle corn.

 Whole seeded crackers keep you full